Moxa CVE-2025-1679, CVE-2025-1680: Stored Cross-site Scripting (XSS) and Host Header Injection Vulnerabilities in Ethernet Switch

 Prerequisites

-• Network access to the switch's web interface (typically management VLAN or OOB network)
+• Network access to the switch's web management service (typically HTTP/HTTPS, port 80 or 443)

 Exploitability